 Old commercial buildings may offer the advantage of a nice bright front window.
 They will tend to have an open floor plan area that can serve as the main public space, and there will be at least some partitioned off private space.
-The lack of hallways and a flow may be a problem, particularly in those commercial buildings that are essentially long rectangles with the narrow end at the street.
+The lack of hallways and a reasonable progressive flow from room to room may be a problem, particularly in those commercial buildings that are essentially long rectangles with the narrow end at the street.

 Old churches sometimes have kitchens and plumbing already installed, and unless they have been abandoned for an extremely long period of time, they already will have an electrical service that can be upgraded.
 If you find stained glass windows, how lucky is that?

 Many older churches also had beautiful hardwood floors.
 And certainly you have the currently desirable high ceilings and an open floor plan, usually with some little private rooms off the main room.
 These can be kids' bedrooms, and you can install mezzanine-type bedrooms as well.

 In smaller towns churches had lawns, maybe some off-street parking already, and sometimes some nice trees or landscaping.
 If you have to start from scratch with a kitchen in an old church, try using the stage, which most of them have.
 Today a kitchen is partly about showing off anyway.

 By the way, I'd suggest that converting old churches and stores in small towns into housing is your high-end rural housing, not the affordable housing.
 The unique problems of rehabbing these old large spaces will take money, but the results will be worth it if the money is combined with good taste and inventiveness.

 Following are seven principles of building affordable new living quarters in the countryside.

 1. Learn about cluster development.
 Find an investor/developer to buy one farm and then minimize road-building and utility extension costs through clustering the houses relatively close together.